Zichqec/YAYA_Fundamentals/module_03_flow_control/08_brackets_and_modifiers.md

 [Click to run the above code in the Ghost Guides companion ghost.](https://zichqec.github.io/YAYA_Fundamentals/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DGhost%20Guides%26info%3DOnExample.M3.L8.HalfRedExclamation)

-The above function will output `red` 50% of the time, `green!` 25% of the time, and `blue!` 25% of the time.
+The above function will have a 50% chance to output `red`.
+Otherwise, it will choose between one of the five other options, resulting in a 10% chance to output `green!` a 10% chance to output `blue!`, a 10% chance to output `cyan!`, a 10% chance to output `magenta!`, and a 10% chance to output `yellow!`.

 Brackets can also be nested infinitely deep.